 Now, you’re probably thinking that this sounds like a lot.
 No changes or exceptions, ever?
 Well, not completely.

-Here’s a secret: your classroom management plan is almost definitely going to have components you’ll want to change, and there will be times when you just can’t deliver the students what you’ve promised them — because one of your higher-ups changes their mind about something, because there simply isn’t enough time, or because a parent or co-teacher steps in.
+And there will be times when you just can’t deliver the students what you’ve promised them — because one of your higher-ups changes their mind about something because there simply isn’t enough time, or because of a parent or co-teacher steps in.

 Your classroom is a busy place with lots of moving parts, and sometimes things just come up.